 Monsters from Asia: the camera-centric ZTE Nubia Z5S LTE

-1 August Monsters from Asia: the ultra-thin but mighty Huawei Honor 6
+8 January Monsters from Asia: the slender Huawei Honor 6 Plus and its Duo camera

 For all of you who think Chinese companies can only make low to mid range phones.